EdwardStudy/sentiment-analysis/README.md

 ## feature

 * process and tokenize tweets history data
-* use random forrest to predict sentiment about usa president election
+* use random forest to predict sentiment about usa president election
 * use Basemap to visualise analysis result

 ## todos